-For more information on how to sign up and participate in the STEM Program and to review the list of eligibility requirements, please click here.
+For more information on how to apply to participate in the STEM Program and to review the list of eligibility requirements, please click here.

 Please report any suspected or alleged instances of wrongdoing or misconduct or concerns about inappropriate service provisions and practices by any peer mentor to the STEM Director at (269) 387-3316 or at firstname.lastname@example.org.
 In case of a medical emergency or an immediate threat to your personal safety, please call 911 or the WMU Police at (269) 387-5555.